PedroHenriquee777/FazendoArte/README.md

 - Shopping cart and checkout system
 - Order tracking and communication between buyer and seller
 - Put the code in English for good practice
+- Remove inline CSS and JavaScript codes from HTML files

 ## 🏗️ Project Structure